immanuelfodor/laptop-headphone-control/README.md

 # should display 'Active: active (running)' when successfully started
 ```

-Congrats, the service is up and running now!
+Congrats, the service is up and running now! :tada:

 Notes:
 - The `install` step also tries to `enable` the service for the current user, no need to run it separately.
 - The above `connect(2) call to /dev/shm/...` warnings/errors can be present in the `systemctl status` output without volume level at the end.
 These lines are part of normal behavior, don't worry.
-- If you see `Active: failed` and `(code=exited, status=1/FAILURE)` messages in the `systemctl status` output, close all open soundcard-related windows, then run the `enable` (or `install`) commands multiple times to solve it.
+- If you see `Active: failed` and `(code=exited, status=1/FAILURE)` messages in the `systemctl status` output, close all open soundcard-related windows (e.g., Pulse Audio Settings), then run the `enable` (or `install`) commands multiple times to solve it.

 ### Starting to use